 What is Proton Therapy?

-Proton therapy treatment is a highly advanced form of radiation therapy (radiotherapy) that has the power to shrink and eliminate cancer by precisely focusing protons onto the target tumor.
+Proton therapy with HYPERSCAN is a highly advanced form of radiation therapy (radiotherapy) that has the power to shrink and eliminate cancer by precisely focusing protons onto the target tumor.
 The state-of-the-art therapy, which is available at the MedStar Georgetown University Hospital Proton Therapy Center, improves the outcomes of patients undergoing radiation therapy.
 Proton therapy involves significantly less radiation exposure to normal tissues and can result in fewer side effects compared to traditional radiation therapy.

 Proton therapy takes advantage of the physical properties of the proton particles, which can be controlled better than conventional radiation.
-This makes proton therapy more accurate and precise, destroying tumors without causing damage to the surrounding healthy cells.
+This makes this therapy more accurate and precise, destroying tumors without causing damage to the surrounding healthy cells.
 Proton therapy can avoid the need for certain surgeries and provides patients with an alternative treatment option for cancers of all types as well as recurrent cancers.

 Why is proton therapy used?